fragarco/abasm/README.md

 ABASM, DSK and CDT utilities are free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation in its version 3.

 This package is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (file LICENSE).

+Finally, `ABASM` distributes special versions of `CPCRSLIB` and `CPCTELERA` libraries under their own licenses.
+Check out all the license details in src/lib/cpcrslib and src/lib/cpctelera directories.